asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 What we've done so far accomplishes our objective for this article.

 We've created a Deno plugin, written in Rust, that converts an image to grayscale.
-Then we've used the APIs provided by Deno to communicate with it from the JavaScript side.
+Then we've used the API provided by Deno to communicate with it from the JavaScript side.

-We'll later explore more about writing Deno plugins, namely how use the asynchronous APIs to leverage Rust performance on CPU heavy tasks, in another article of this series.
+We'll later explore more about writing Deno plugins, namely how use the asynchronous API to leverage Rust performance on CPU heavy tasks, in another article of this series.

 If you're interested in knowing more about Deno and how to use it to build tools and web applications, make sure you checkout my recently launched book [Deno Web Development](/deno/i-published-a-book-deno-web-development).
 In the book, we carefully explain all the mentioned Deno features (and many others) while building real-world applications.